 Still not convinced?

-Compared to women, men visit the doctor less frequently, have shorter visits, and only attend when their illness is in its later stages.
+Compared to women, men visit the practitioner less frequently, have shorter visits, and only attend when their illness is in its later stages.
 This is a major cause for concern in today’s society.
 For instance, did you know that Men die in greater numbers than women from almost every non-gender-specific health problem?

 In 2013 prostate cancer accounted for the second highest number of deaths from cancer among males in Australia.
 It is estimated that it will remain the 2nd most common cause of death from cancer among males in 2016, with a staggering one in seven Australian men being diagnosed in their lifetime.
 According to Cancer Australia, the estimated number of deaths from prostate cancer in 2016 is 3398.
 Comparatively, breast cancer is expected to contribute to 3073 deaths this year.
 It is important for men to realise that there’s often no signs or symptoms or early prostate cancer.
 Hence, talking to your Practitioner and talking about the potential benefit of prostate screening is an important step.
 Early detection of a potentially aggressive prostate cancer offers the best chance of a positive outcome.
 If cancer is diagnosed, it can be monitored under the guidance of a urologist, which offers us the best opportunity to determine it’s nature and need to either act or actively monitor.